wellyington/blog/_posts/2021-07-03-hello-world-with-jekyll-how-to-get-started-with-jekyll.markdown

 ### Installing GEMs Bundle and Jekyll

-Once Ruby os installed in your computer, it is time to work in some commands.
+Once Ruby is installed in your computer, it is time to work in some commands.
 Open your terminal, shell or command prompt and navigate into the folder Desktop. `CD Desktop`

 ![Terminal](https://wellyington.github.io/blog/assets/hello-world-with-jekyll-how-to-get-started-with-jekyll/003-cmd.png)